uraw/mc-server-docker/README.md

 make install
 ```

-A systemd service 'docker-compose-service@minecraft-docker' and related stuffs will be installed.
+A systemd service 'mcserver' and related stuffs will be installed.

-The server files is located in `/opt/mcserver-docker`
+The server files is located in `/opt/mcserver`

 ## For me